 When Santa’s sleigh crashes, Santa gets the attention of the local police force.
 On the run from the police, Santa is forced to hide out in a backyard shed where he is soon discovered by a young boy.

-The boy calls his father, who has just been paroled from a sentence regarding him being a getaway driver during a crime.
+The boy calls his father, who has just been paroled from a sentence regarding him being a getaway driver.

 Santa is forced to ask the father and son to help him hide from the police and round up his reindeer so that he can do his rounds and ensure that Christmas is not ruined for everyone.